krypt0nn/euclid/euclidlib/README.md

 Every model starts with input data preparation.
 You should search for some texts in the internet in plaintext format.
 More clean data you have - better the final model will be.

-- `mnlf raw create --path raw_dataset.db` - create new raw documents database.
+- `euclid raw create --path raw_dataset.db` - create new raw documents database.
-- `mnlf raw push --database raw_dataset.db --file input_file.txt` - insert given input file into the database.
+- `euclid raw push --database raw_dataset.db --file input_file.txt` - insert given input file into the database.
-- `echo 'Example text' | mnlf raw stream --path raw_dataset.db` - insert stdin data into the database.
+- `echo 'Example text' | euclid raw stream --path raw_dataset.db` - insert stdin data into the database.

 ## Building tokenizer